godot::register

 §Class hiding

-If you want to register a class with Godot, but not have it show up in the editor then you can use #[class(hidden)].
+If you want to register a class with Godot, but not have it show up in the editor then you can use #[class(internal)].

 #[derive(GodotClass)]